goodtaeeun/FuzzFrame/README.md

 Or you can download the prebuilt docker image from docker hub by ``` docker pull goodtaeeun/aflgopt ```

+Make sure that you retag the docker image to be compatible with our scripts. ``` docker tag goodtaeeun/aflgopt aflgopt ```

 Note that the docker image in dockerhub may not always be up-to-date with this repository.

 ## Run fuzzer